This post may contain affiliate links. Please see our disclosure policy.

 You can make a ‘cheat’s burrata’ using one of two hacks:

-- Tear 250g mozzarella into small pieces in a medium bowl, pour over 100ml double cream and add ¼ teaspoon salt.
-Stir well to combine, then cover and chill for a couple of hours - or until ready to serve.
+- Tear 250g mozzarella into small pieces in a medium bowl, pour over 100ml double cream and add ¼ tsp salt.
+Stir well to combine, then cover and chill for a couple of hours – or until ready to serve.

 - Tear 250g mozzarella into small pieces in a medium bowl, add 200g crème fraîche and a generous pinch of salt.
 Stir well to combine, then cover and chill for a couple of hours – or until ready to serve.